Rio Grande - Tierra del Fuego

 Maximum of 4 anglers at lodge

 $6,290.00 per person

 50-percent of angler rate

 Roundtrip ground transfer from Río Grande airport to the Lodge, accommodations at the Lodge, all meals (with a fine selection of wine, beer, liquor, and cocktails before meals), Wi-Fi, ground transfers to fishing areas, fishing license, and guided fishing.

 Packages do not include:

-Airfare, Buenos Aires hotels, Buenos Aires transfers, personal equipment, laundry service, gratuities for staff and guides (cash only), and anything not mentioned under inclusions.
+Airfare, Buenos Aires hotels, Buenos Aires transfers, fishing equipment, personal equipment, laundry service, gratuities for staff and guides (cash only), and anything not mentioned under inclusions.

 Argentina requires a valid passport with at least six months beyond extended stay.
 As of 2016, the Argentine Government has suspended the collection of the $160.00 reciprocity fee from U.S. passport holders who visit the country for less than 90 days for tourist or business purposes.